microsoft/BitNet/README.md

 # bitnet.cpp

-bitnet.cpp is the officially supported inference framework specifically designed for BitNet models (e.g., BitNet b1.58), optimized for efficient CPU-based inference. bitnet.cpp offers a suite of optimized kernels, that support lossless inference of BitNet b1.58 models on both x86 and ARM architectures.
+bitnet.cpp is the official inference framework for BitNet models (e.g., BitNet b1.58), optimized for CPU devices.
+It offers a suite of optimized kernels, that support lossless inference of 1.58-bit models on both x86 and ARM architectures.

 ## Demo